Zanderthegreat12/UW-Roomie/reports/report7.md

 - Disable back to home button when taking the survey for the first time.

 #### Second subsection:
+- Fixed textbox limit for email
+- Added way to edit contact info
+- Added form authentication so that user can't use invalid input
+-

 #### Third subsection: